alexdmoss/alexos.dev/medium/03-Squeezing-GKE-System-Resources-In-Small-Clusters.md

         base: 250Mi
 ```

-I was really impressed with this - and thought I'll just do the same thing for other stuff, like `kube-dns`, `kube-proxy`, etc.

-Job done right?
-NOPE! :thumbsdown: Turns out that, by looking a little closer, this relies on an additional component running inside GKE - `fluentd-gcp-scaler` - which is [based on this](https://github.com/justinsb/scaler).
-I fiddled a little bit with this to see if I could get the same thing running for other stuff in the cluster, before switching my focus ...
+I was really impressed with this - initially thinking I could use the same technique for a bunch of other things in `kube-system` until I realised it worked through the presence of a component installed by GKE called `fluentd-gcp-scaler` - which is [based on this](https://github.com/justinsb/scaler).
+Whilst it might be possible to juryrig my own implementation of this, I instead switched tack towards something I'd wanted an excuse to try for a while ...

 ---